We Need To Talk

 "He ran away from home," Taiven said.
 "There was a recent scandal about that a week ago.
 They asked him about it in the article but he kind of dodged the question there."

 Zorian nodded.
 Zach simply told the reporters he had 'a great number of disagreements with his former guardian' and refused to elaborate.
-There was an interesting story in there, Zorian was sure, but if the newspapers haven't managed to dig something up on the whole thing then Zorian definitely wasn't going to accomplish much by poking his nose where it didn't belong.
+There was an interesting story in there, Zorian was sure, but if the newspapers hadn't managed to dig something up on the whole thing then Zorian definitely wasn't going to accomplish much by poking his nose where it didn't belong.

 Zach also told the newspapers he intends to go back to school 'for a few months' when he was prompted for his immediate plans.
 Great.
 He would have to lay low during the next few restarts, until Zach got tired of the academy again.